MicrosoftDocs/power-automate-docs/articles/trigger-sharepoint-library.md

 # Trigger approvals from a SharePoint document library

-This article shows you how to create an approval flow for new documents (invoces) when they are added to a SharePoint document library and how to attach the document to the approval request.
+This article shows you how to create an approval flow for new documents (invoices) when they are added to a SharePoint document library and how to attach the document to the approval request.

-We want to setup an approval process so that every time a new invoice is added to that library, somebody reviews its contents and if approved, the invoice files are moved to a folder.
+In the approval process, every time a new invoice is added to a SharePOint library, a request is sent for somebody to reviews its contents.
+If the request is approved, the invoice files are then moved to a folder.

 Follow these steps to complete this tutorial.